Gavin Chapman with his wife Julie and their twin sons, Sullivan and Lucas—an English wedding photographer based in Bordeaux, France.

 A tall apartment building with numerous balconies, many with laundry hanging, windows, and air conditioning units.

-Reflected image of a clock tower and possibly a fence in a puddle on a wet sidewalk or street, taken at ground level.
+Reflected image of the Eiffel Tower in a puddle on a wet sidewalk or street, taken at ground level.

 Why Weddings